 Your brokerage's directory profile outranks you on your own name.

-Same-address Google Business Profile filter suppresses your individual profile at the brokerage's address. · Zillow Premier Agent diverts the lead from listings you produced. · Service and Person entity authority captures the buyer-representation queries directories don't dominate.
+- ✓ Same-address Google Business Profile filter suppresses your individual profile at the brokerage's address.

 The solo-agent SEO surface is three structural conflicts stacked on each other.